RANK #611 / 1001 NAT · #8 / 11 NM · POP 68,816

 Prices declining

-Housing looks undervalued at 3.2x — home prices are low relative to local economic output.
+Housing looks overvalued at 12.3x — home prices are high relative to local economic output.
 Climate and geography support a structural premium.
 The typical U.S. county is 4–6x.

 Estimated local headcount ranges.
 Larger employers shown as floor + "+"; smaller employers show exact counts where reported.